-Air velocity in ventilation ducts and air handling units is very high, which makes it challenging to achieve proper UV-C irradiation and air disinfection
+Air velocity in ventilation ducts and air handling units is very high, which makes it challenging to achieve proper UV-C irradiation and air purification

 Virus particles passing through ducts at high speed are not exposed long enough to UV-C rays to be properly neutralized, the exposure time is too low

 With UV Diffusers, UV-C irradiation happens at the very end of the duct line, where the air velocity is at its lowest

-Then we pressurize the air inside the plenum
+Then we pressurize the air inside the diffuser

 Decreasing the air velocity even more

 Virus particles are now passing through UV-C light at low speed

-Increasing virus and bacteria exposure to UV-C light – and irradiation efficiency – by a factor of 2 to 8 times
+Multiplying virus and bacteria exposure to UV-C light, and irradiation efficiency

 The air first passes through the irradiation chamber which has a built-in UV-C lamp.
 The configuration of the chamber, the angles and materials reflecting the light, as well as the airflow passing through the chamber: everything has been designed to boost UV-C irradiation inside the chamber.